MarimbaGod/AutomobileBeta/README.md

 ## Sales Microservice API

 Data can be created, viewed, and deleted on the front-end applications, but can also be done using Insomnia.
-Microservice is located on port 8090.
+Microservice API is located on port 8090.

 ### Salespeople API
 **The "id" in the url is the "id" value of the salesperson, NOT the "employee_id".**